MattDemers/tutorials/making-gifs.md

 ![Photoshop step 14 image.](https://github.com/MattDemers/tutorials/blob/master/images/GIF%20Tutorial/Photoshop14.jpg?raw=true)

 Highlighted above is where you'll see two important pieces of information: the **file format** (which we want to be "GIF") and the **file size**.
 Again, the size depends on the place you're putting it: on Twitter, you can upload GIFs up to 15mb, but on other services (and other services that post to Twitter), that might be greatly reduced.

+The bottom text in the image ("1623 sec @ 56.6Kbps") will show how long it will take to download at certain Internet speeds.
+These are largely antiquated and assume you're embedding these onto a page.
+For Twitter, the service will be adding compression in order to reduce time further.

 #Optional Steps And Tweaking